newvid13/Seaside/README.md

 ## Info
 Older game that was made somewhat hurriedly.
-Software used: Unity, Blender, Paint.NET, Audacity
+Tools used: Unity, Blender, Paint.NET, Audacity